jaydee-io/jaydee-io.github.io/_posts/2021-01-13-devirtualization.md

 separate declaration (in header file) from definition (in cpp file).
 Doing this could prevent the compiler to apply optimizations like devirtualization, inlining and so accross the whole program.

-To circumvent this problem, compilers implements a technique called _Link Time Optimization_ wich allows trying to apply above optimizations at link time, that is to say for the whole program.
+To circumvent this problem, compilers implements a technique called _Link Time Optimization_ which allows trying to apply above optimizations at link time, that is to say for the whole program.
 Under gcc/clang, the option is named `-flto` and could be used like this: